How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 UK, Canada, and Australia Return Rules

-In the UK, once you and your landlord agree on any deductions, the deposit scheme holding your money is required to return the agreed amount within 10 days.
+In the UK, once you and your landlord agree on any deductions, the deposit scheme holding your money must return the agreed amount within 10 days.
 If there is a dispute, the scheme holds the contested amount while the case is resolved through free adjudication.

 In Canada, return deadlines depend on the province.
 In Ontario, landlords must return the deposit at the end of the tenancy if no deductions apply.
 In British Columbia, the deposit must be returned within 15 days of the tenancy ending or within 15 days of both parties agreeing on deductions.